nomanjav/csedu-website/content/post/april-03-2021-chat-with-aamir/index.md

 ---
-title: Interview with Aamir Shahzad
+title: A dialogue with Aamir Shahzad
 date: 2021-04-03
 authors: [""]